-Is sermon prep software (and technology in general) a help or a hindrance?
+Is sermon preparation software (and technology in general) a help or a hindrance?
 Considering I’m typing this on a laptop, and many of you will read it on your smartphones, it’s obvious that technology is an integral part of our lives.
 Should we use it when preparing sermons?
 And does it have any additional impact on my life?

 Over the years, I’ve used many different Bible Software programs.
 From the classic, eSword to BibleWorks, Accordance, SermonCentral and Logos, I’ve tried them all.
 And that doesn’t include the various apps I’ve used to write my sermons; including everything from Microsoft Word, Evernote, OneNote, to the notes app my phone.